-Programs and other revenue is recognized as services performed.
-The cost of programs and other revenue is charged to the members, OMEA and OPPEI at rates designed to recover the cost of salaries incurred related to work performed for each entity plus an overhead rate ranging from 35% to 120%.
-Other revenues consist of the reimbursement for expenses incurred from programs that AMP offers to its members.
+Programs and other revenues consist of the reimbursement for expenses incurred from programs that AMP offers to its members.
 These programs include energy control center expenses, certain feasibility studies and other services.
 Revenue from these programs is recorded as costs are incurred.